augustovictor/guides/Architecture.md

         - Will your application access databases that are not part of your solution?
         - Take note of all systems that your solution will interact with and how they will communicate.
 Boundaries are an important consideration when designing a solution;
         - Boundaries create context so use that to focus on one problem at a time;
+- STEP 2 - Define subsystems (Inventory of all subsystems, understanding of their responsabilities and how they interact with each other):
+    - Identify subsystems;
+    - If your solution contains many architecture types (Web, Mobile, services...) it is likely subsystems will be partitioned by application type.
+        - If the subsystems interact with each other, and how they communicate.

 ### The three big concerns:
 - Function;